 The six bowlers with highest fill percentage at the end of the regular season will be named to each conference's all-conference team (or teams).
 A minimum of sixty percent of all possible frames during regular season (in-conference) competition must have been bowled for a player to be eligible for an all-conference team.
+A bowler must have a regular season participation percentage of 70% or higher in order to be eligible to be named conference most outstanding player (MOP).
+If a bowler finishes with the highest fill percentage in their conference, but does not have a participation percentage of 70% or higher then the next bowler in line that does have a participation percentage of 70% or higher will be named conference MOP.
 Bowlers that are named all-conference will receive a plaque from the league office.
 If a GMHSB coach has reason to believe that a (potential) all-conference member is not worthy of the honor, a complaint (kept anonymous unless permission is granted otherwise) may be filed with the league office.
 The Triad will make a decision on all complaints as quickly as possible.
 League officials reserve the right to revoke a bowler's All-Conference status any time prior to the conclusion of the all-conference tournament if an All-Conference bowler is found guilty of misconduct or severe misconduct.
 If a bowler's All-Conference status is revoked then the bowler with the next highest fill percentage during the regular season shall be named to the conference's All-Conference team.